NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

    areas close to the boundary.
 Things can be further improved with the ``asp_mgm`` algorithm (:numref:`running-stereo`).

 This example illustrates how to run stereo with mapprojected images for ISIS data.
+For an alternative approach using ``cam2map``, see :numref:`mapproj_with_cam2map`.

 We start with LRO NAC Lunar images M1121224102LE and M1121209902LE from ASU's LRO NAC web site (https://wms.lroc.asu.edu/lroc/search), fetching them as::

     wget http://pds.lroc.asu.edu/data/LRO-L-LROC-2-EDR-V1.0/LROLRC_0015/DATA/ESM/2013111/NAC/M1121224102LE.IMG